ccanobs/starter-hugo-academic2/content/publication/5-6g-networks-of-the-future-or-defuturing-networks/index.md

 ---
-title: "5/6G: Networks of the Future or Defuturing Networks?"
+title: "5/6G: Networks of the Future or Defuturing Networks?2"
 publication_types:
   - "3"
 draft: false